 The Google Spam Update

-In June, Google announced a Spam Update.
+Now in June, Google have announced a Spam Update.
 Very simply, if a site violates Google’s spam policies, this update is designed to make sure it’s penalised.

 Some of the tricks we mentioned in Site Reputation are also violations of the spam policy.
 But so are automatically generated content designed to increase rankings without providing more value, copycat content, and a whole suite of tricks using hidden redirects.